Medicare & Medicaid

 “While the physician payment system put in place by MACRA avoided the significant short-range physician payment issues resulting from the SGR system approach, it nevertheless raises important long-range concerns that will almost certainly need to be addressed by future legislation….
 [T]he law specifies the physician payment updates for all years in the future, and these updates do not vary based on underlying economic conditions, nor are they expected to keep pace with the average rate of physician cost increases.
 The specified rate updates could be an issue in years when levels of inflation are high and would be problematic when the cumulative gap between the price updates and physician costs becomes large.
 Absent a change in the delivery system or level of update by subsequent legislation, the Trustees expect access to Medicare-participating physicians to become a significant issue in the long term.”

-As shown below, the problematic cumulative gap between MFS updates and physician costs has already grown quite large.
-Since 2001, physician payments have fallen 26% below the MEI.
+As shown below, the problematic cumulative gap between MFS updates and physician costs has grown quite large.
+From 2001 to 2024, Medicare physician payment has declined 29% when adjusted for inflation in practice costs.

 Physicians in all specialties and across the country agree that the current Medicare physician payment system needs reform, and that an annual inflationary update must be the foundation of any reforms.
 Providing an MEI update for physician payments like those provided to virtually all other Medicare providers will enable physician practices to better absorb other payment redistributions triggered by budget neutrality rules and performance adjustments, as well as periods of high inflation and rising staffing costs.
 It will also help physicians invest in their practices and implement new strategies to provide high-value care.